-- Dr A Shepherd, PhD BSc PGCE (Subject Leader)
+- Mrs A Dempsey, BSc PGCE (Subject Leader for Chemistry)

 - Mrs G McAlonan, BSc PGCE